permpkin/wp-factory/README.md

 Run `composer install` to install php and various other package dependencies.

+Run `npm i` or `yarn` to install node dependencies.

+to compile blocks and stylesheets run `npm start` to build and watch the src folder.

 # Usage
 To access WP Factory open your sites local url (e.g. `example.com.test`), you can either login to the Wordpress admin and click the "Wordpress Factory" link found in the admin bar, or simply head to `example.com.test/wp/factory`.